Floppy Eyelid Syndrome

 - Many patients with FES manifest attendant blepharitis, particularly meibomian gland dysfunction.
 Rosacea has also been found in association with both FES and OSA.
 Strongly consider a trial of oral doxycycline 100mg bid for six to 12 weeks.

 - When interviewing patients with FES, always remember to inquire about prominent snoring or gasping episodes during sleep.
-In this regard, realize that a spouse or family member might actually prove to be a more reliable resource than the patient!
+In this regard, realize that a spouse or family member might possibly actually prove to be a more reliable resource than the patient!
 Any such findings consistent with OSA warrant consultation with a sleep physician, otolaryngologist or pulmonologist.

 References.